 NPSHa = H_atm + H_static − H_friction − H_vapor.
 In words: start with atmospheric pressure head, add or subtract the static elevation difference between the liquid surface and the pump centerline (positive if the liquid is above the pump, negative if below), subtract all friction losses in the suction piping, and subtract the vapor pressure head of the liquid at the pumping temperature.

 At sea level, atmospheric pressure provides about 33.9 feet of water head.
 If the liquid surface is 5 feet above the pump (flooded suction), static head is +5 feet.
-If suction friction losses total 2 feet and the liquid is water at 68 °F (vapor pressure head = 0.78 feet), then NPSHa = 33.9 + 5 − 2 − 0.78 = 36.1 feet.
-Most centrifugal pumps in this size range require 5–15 feet of NPSHr, so 36.1 feet provides a comfortable margin.
+If suction friction losses total 2 feet and the liquid is water near 68 °F (vapor pressure head about 0.78 feet), then NPSHa is about 36.1 feet.
+Whether that is enough depends on the selected pump curve, operating flow, service, and required margin criteria.

 NPSH Available Calculator